 To exploit NVRAM for ESR recovery, we use it for persisting the redundant data required for it instead of keeping it in the memory of other nodes.
 We name this mechanism \emph{in-NVRAM} ESR.
 In NVM-based systems, processes have access to persistent memory space, in addition to a unique volatile memory space available for every process.
 Nodes crash arbitrarily and independently of each other.
 Upon a crash of a certain node, the content of its volatile memory is lost, and the data in its persistent memory (if it includes NVM) becomes inaccessible until the node recovers.

-We do not deal here with the trade-off between the ESR period and the number of ``wasted'' iterations upon a failure demonstrated in ESRP~\cite{pachajoa2020algorithm} and simply assume that this period is chosen optimally according to the solver and the cluster characteristics.
-We focus instead on a single persistence iteration during the calculation.
-We note that, as in ESRP, two successive iterations should persist their $p$-values in NVM-ESR.

-In NVM-based systems, some processes $p_i$ have access to unique persistent memory space ($PM_i$), in addition to a unique volatile memory space ($VM_i$) available for every process.
-The total memory space of process $p_i$ is $TM_i = VM_i \cup PM_i$.
-Processes crash arbitrarily and independently of each other.
-The number of processes whose simultaneous failure is tolerated by the algorithm is denoted by $c$.
-Upon a crash of a process $p_i$, $TM_i$ becomes inaccessible and the contents of $VM_i$ are lost.
-When $p_i$ recovers, $PM_i$ becomes accessible again but $VM_i$ should be re-allocated and initialized.